Iocalhorst/elite_neopixel_matrix_suite/README.md

 # elite_neopixel_matrix_suite
 esp-idf(5.1+) based gfx engine for fast led-matrix game/animation development + example applications

+Its at a very early stage.
+And I'm learning this stuff along the way.
+Please take that into account.

-very early stage. display size is 10x30 pixels - hardcoded. if you want to give it a try or customize feel free  :
+Right now Display size is 10x30 pixels - hardcoded. if you want to give it a try or customize feel free  :

+Of course it can play snake, tetris and run a pixelart slideshow.
+I hacked a shadowcasting demo as well.
+And im working on some sort of paint application....
+You will need an esp32 board.
+If you dont have enough blinking lights ... you should do something about it.
+In the meantime you can work around it by utilizing the streaming capability.
+It throws the raw rgb888 pixels at you via udp if you "startudp" in the cli.
+Ill put the client/viewer-code up here soon.

 clone the repo